keycloak/keycloak/examples/broker/saml-broker-authentication/README.md

 There are two main realms in this example:

 * **saml-broker-realm.json**: the realm where the user belongs and that provides a SAML v2 Identity Provider.
-* **saml-broker-authentication-realm.json**: the realm with all the necessary configuration to setup the application and the identity provider responsible for brokering.
+* **saml-broker-authentication-realm.json**: the realm with all the necessary configuration to set up the application and the identity provider responsible for brokering.

-From this example you'll understand how to setup an identity provider in order to broker an external SAML identity provider and allow users from different domains/realms to authenticate and access applications in a realm.
+From this example you'll understand how to set up an identity provider in order to broker an external SAML identity provider and allow users from different domains/realms to authenticate and access applications in a realm.

 The *saml-broker-realm* realm provides two important configuration.
 The first one is the user that we are going to use to